About OSE Lab

 OSE Lab is partnering with developers to build front-end web applications that allow users to manipulate a key subset of model parameters, run its economic models on Amazon Web Services, and return results to the user via the web interface.
 Web applications allow researchers to do quick computations with economic models without accessing the source code.
 Web apps also allow non-economists (e.g., policymakers, journalists, businesses, lobbyists) to run an economic model without having to comprehend all the technical details.
 Our current web app portals include TaxBrain (microsimulation model for household taxation as well as three linked dynamic models including OG-USA overlapping generations model) and Cost of Capital Calculator which calculates the effects of corporate tax policy on marginal tax rates (incentives) for different industries and asset classes using the B-Tax open-source model.

 The OSE Lab was administered from the Becker Friedman Institute at the University of Chicago for its first two years from January 2017 to January 2019.
 During that time, it was called the Open Source Macroeconomics Laboratory (OSM Lab).
 In January 2019, the name was changed to Open Source Economics Laboratory to reflect the OSE Lab's broader mission in computational economics across fields, and its administration was moved to the Social Sciences Division at the University of Chicago.
+In May 2020, Evans left the University of Chicago and joined Rice University's Baker Institute for Public Policy.
+The OSE Lab is still directed by Richard Evans, and it is currently not affiliated with the University of Chicago.

 Before coming to University of Chicago, Richard Evans and Kerk Phillips founded the BYU Macroeconomics and Computational Laboratory (BYU-MCL) at Brigham Young University in 2012.
 It was in the BYU-MCL in which the format for the rigorous economics, computational, and mathematics training was developed.
 The BYU-MCL lasted from 2012 to 2016.
 The format for the BYU-MCL boot camp was adapted from an interdisciplinary applied mathematics program at Brigham Young University (IMPACT), which ended in 2012 and became the Applied and Computational Mathematics Emphasis (ACME) in the mathematics major at Brigham Young University.
 The BYU-MCL's adaptation of the applied math and computational curriculum to the focused applications in economics was a particularly good fit.